arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 [Learn more about plugin schemas &raquo;](/arcaflow/plugins/python/data-model/){ .md-button }

 ## Writing Plugins
  Of course you may have specific needs and want to author your own plugins.
 To aid with this, we provide [SDKs](/arcaflow/plugins/) in popular languages.
 Let's create a simple hello-world plugin using the Python SDK.
-We'll publish the code here, you can find the details in the [Python plugin guide](plugins/python/first.md).
+We'll publish the code here, and you can find the details in the [Python plugin guide](plugins/python/first.md).

 ```python title="plugin.py"
 #!/usr/local/bin/python3